std3rr/trpfx/README.md

 # tsprfx
-A small program that takes a piped text stream and prefix every line with localtime.
+A small program that takes a piped text stream and prefix every line with localtime.<br><br>
+Just simply compile with:<br>

 ```gcc -o tsprfx tsprfx.c```